heimdalr/berlinplaces/README.md

 - free: it's here and OSS
 - latency: basic tests show ~200µs without typos and ~12ms with early typos (if completed first time)
 - hit rate: berlinplaces uses lookup tables for speed and Levenshtein for typos
-- slim and easy: 25MB Docker image (incl.
-REST-server, OSM-data, swagger-docs and example website)
+- slim and easy: 35MB Docker image (incl.
+(REST-) server, OSM-data (!), swagger-docs and demo website)

 The demo (see below) looks like: